efforthye/fast-filesystem-mcp/README.md

 - Safe file operations only

 ## Improvements Over Other Filesystem MCPs

-### Zero Installation
-- No Python environment required
-- No local dependencies
-- Runs entirely on Vercel serverless platform
-- Works out of the box with just URL configuration

 ### Performance Optimizations
 - Built specifically for Claude's token limits
 - Automatic content chunking and pagination